 MP for Stourbridge

-Cat Eccles is a Labour Co-op MP for Stourbridge, elected in 2024.
-She has served on committees concerning animal welfare and international affairs, including the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill and the Commonwealth Parliamentary Association/International Committee of the Red Cross (Status) Bill.
-Her record positions her as a centrist backbencher with a focus on welfare and international issues.
+Cat Eccles is the Labour and Co‑operative MP for Stourbridge, elected in July 2024.
+She serves as a backbench MP and has undertaken parliamentary committee work, including on the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill and on the Commonwealth Parliamentary Association and International Committee of the Red Cross (Status) Bill [HL].

-Declared financial interests include two miscellaneous entries and one entry relating to visits outside the UK.
+Declared financial interests include three entries: two in the miscellaneous category and one relating to visits outside the UK.

 Generated 21 February 2026